 ● Strong interpersonal skills

 ● Strong communication skills

-● Undergraduate degree in Education is COMPULSORY.
+● Undergraduate degree in Education is COMPULSORY as well as TRCN Licence.
 Masters is an added advantage.

 ● A detailed doer – You have a track record of getting things done.
 You’re organized and responsive.
 You take ownership of every idea you touch and execute it to a fine level of detail, setting targets, engaging others, and doing whatever it takes to get the job done.
 You can multi-task dozens of such projects at once and never lose sight of the details.
 Likely, you have some experience in a start-up or other rapid-growth company.